 Color: Maple syrup, slight rust.

 Sip: The most emblematic notes of a traditional bourbon are right here.
 Big caramels, buttery toffee and rich vanilla hard candy load a very sweet front.
 The obligatory corn notes for any Buffalo Trace bourbon are very limited.
-The middle has a wonderful dark berry and apricot that sweeps to a nice rye back.
-Cinnamon and a full spice box help mediate sharp notes of dark, slightly sweet charred oak.
+The middle has a wonderful dark berry and apricot preserve that sweeps to a nice rye back.
+Cinnamon candy and a full spice box help mediate sharp notes of dark, slightly sweet charred oak.

 Finish: The profile is so dry that the better parts of the finish flash quickly, leaving very little sugar or spice notes behind to enjoy.